ItsEricFrisk/individuell_uppgift_node/README.md

 # Admin interface

-You must be logged in as an admin to run the functions below.
+You must be logged in as an admin.
 Create your own admin account or use this:

 ```json